EB-2 & EB-3 Green Cards

-Once the PERM application is certified by the DOL, a preference petition can be filed with U.S. Citizenship and Immigration Services (“USCIS”).
-This petition requires proof of PERM certification, information about the employer (including the ability to pay the proffered wage), evidence that the applicant holds a qualifying advanced or professional degree, evidence that the applicant has gained specific skills required of the position, etc. The petition is filed with USCIS based on the location of the employer.
+Once the PERM application is certified by the DOL, a a Form I-140 Immigrant Petition can be filed with U.S. Citizenship and Immigration Services (USCIS).
+Among other details, this petition requires proof of PERM certification, information about the employer (including its ability to pay the proffered wage to the applicant), evidence that the applicant holds a qualifying advanced or professional degree, and evidence that the applicant has gained specific skills required of the position.

-Premium Processing service is available for certain (not all) immigrant preference petitions.
+Premium Processing service is available for EB-2/EB-3 Form I-140 petitions.
 Under the Premium Processing Service, USCIS guarantees petitioners that a government response will be issued within 15 calendar days of receipt.

 Timeframe and costs for this step: